 - SB-1 Structure and Basement:

 The basement is a finished space and eliminates the possibility to inspect framing, insulation, moisture barriers and other systems.
-During construction/renovation code inspections are conducted to insure proper building practices.
-Inquire with the seller or contact your local code enforcement to verify permits where pulled if done after the original home construction.
+No areas of concern noted the day of the inspection.

 Exterior Systems Observations